-ENGL 1302 continues the study of writing skills in English, emphasizing more complex methods in the writing process than ENGL 1301.
-The course prepares students to write advanced essays and research papers, which reflect the conventions of academic writing.
+ENGL 1302 continues the study of writing skills in English, emphasizing more complex methods than ENGL 1301.
+The course prepares students for advanced essays and research papers, which reflect the conventions of academic writing.
 Students will learn to develop and support arguments effectively, with required and appropriate documentation.
 ENGL 1302 is designed to deepen the students' understanding of how reading, writing, and knowledge acquisition operate concurrently in academic contexts.
 The emphasis is on critical thinking and problem solving.
 Through invention (brainstorming, drafting, and revision), students will identify research topics, problems, and concerns of a local and global nature.
 They will learn to follow and support a coherent line of argument, and they will learn to transition ideas logically and persuasively.

-The students will write four (4) expository essays and a well-documented research paper.
-Essentially, the course includes an oral report component on the topic of the research paper.
-Prerequisite: ENGL 1301.
+Students will write four (4) expository essays and a well-documented research paper.
+The research paper includes an oral component.